 How to sell event tickets with WooCommerce

-WordPress has a lot of great tools for event managers.
-Among its plugins there’s WooCommerce, The Events Calendar, and Events Tickets.
-With them, we can create a seamless shopping experience to your attendees.
-In addition, it is possible to showcase events, control attendance and even manage the boarding process in your event.
-Furthermore, we use the Users Insights plugin for customer reports.
-It’s possible to gather invaluable information about your events.
-From user attendance, repeat buyers, and even customers location.
+There are quite a few plugins and tools that WordPress has for events management websites.
+Some of the most popular are plugins like WooCommerce, The Events Calendar, and Events Tickets.
+With their help, we can create a seamless shopping experience to your event attendees.
+In addition, you can showcase events, control and manage attendance and even manage the boarding process in your event.
+Furthermore, we can use the Users Insights plugin to create customer reports based on your user attendance, repeat buyers, and even customers location.

 WordPress as event tickets system